jundalisay/superb/content/en/research/mohammad/quran/sura-003b.md

 148. So Allah gave them the reward of this world, and the excellent reward of the Here- after.
 Allah loves the doers of good.
-149. O you who believe!
-If you obey those who disbelieve, they will turn you back on your heels, and you end up losers.
+149. Muslims,  If you obey those who disbelieve, they will turn you back on your heels, and you end up losers.
 150. Allah